Develop corporate information

 • analytics and search engine providers that assist us in the improvement and optimisation of our site;

 • credit reference agencies, our insurance broker, compliance partners and other sub-contractors for assessing your suitability for a role where this is a condition of us entering into a contract with you.

 We will disclose your personal information to third parties:

-If Ampersand Consulting Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.
+• If The Develop Group or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

 The lawful basis for the third-party processing will include:

 • Their own legitimate business interests in processing your personal data, in most cases to fulfil their internal resourcing needs;

 • satisfaction of their contractual obligations to us as our data processor;